“The Smarts – Big little hacks to take you a long way at work” is a short book I have read, while taking notes, for about 1.5 hours.

 - Become an expert in how you work

 - Be aware of your hook zone (where you’re good and on what you’re more likely to work more).
 Make sure you keep yourself in check and you challenge yourself.
-Otherwise, people might give you those sort of tasks and you don’t get out of your comfort zone.
+Otherwise, people might give you those sorts of tasks and you don’t get out of your comfort zone.

 - Reflect every day